mnmlstc/core/Readme.rst

 Overview
 ========

-MNMLSTC Core is a C++11 library that adds a functionality set that will only be available in C++14 and later, as well as some generally useful additions.
+MNMLSTC Core is a small and easy to use C++11 library that adds a functionality set that will be available in C++14 and later, as well as some extremely useful additions.
-It is small and easy to use.
-A majority of the components of MNMLSTC Core can also be found in Boost.
-However their are some behavior differences between MNMLSTC Core components and their Boost counterparts.

 Information on installing and using MNMLSTC Core (as well as modifying its internals) can be found in its documentation